Digital Project Execution — Why Change?

-In this model—also known as a data-centric architecture—the information systems are fully integrated and project participants can easily and quickly access information through a technical data portal—a centralized online location that project participants can access in a timely, secure manner over the internet—without having to rely on paper copies for key asset information.
+In this model—also known as a A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual ... architecture—the information systems are fully integrated and project participants can easily and quickly access information through a technical data portal—a centralized online location that project participants can access in a timely, secure manner over the internet—without having to rely on paper copies for key asset information.

 Unfortunately, the oil and gas industry has been slow to adopt the data-centric architecture model.